antybubbs/kaya/README.md

 business environment or customer systems, Kaya provides one clean, modern workspace to organise everything that matters.

-No subscriptions.

-No cloud dependency.

-No vendor lock-in.

-Just your infrastructure, your data and your rules.

 ------------------------------------------------------------------------

 # ✨ Features